confluentinc/demo-10x-storage/README.md

 This demo is derived from the offical TensorFlow Kafka tutorial: [Robust machine learning on streaming data using Kafka and Tensorflow-IO](https://www.tensorflow.org/io/tutorials/kafka).
 It is based on the [SUSY](https://archive.ics.uci.edu/ml/datasets/SUSY#) dataset, which is data about high energy particles gathered from the Large Hadron Collider.
 The goal of the machine learning model is to distinguish between a "signal process" (value of 1) and a "background process" (value of 0).

+However, in that tutorial, a reduced subset of the training data is stored in Apache Kafka, which limits the accuracy of the model.
+Infinite Storage can remove this restriction to allow an entire data set to be economically utilized from Kafka.
+It also simplifies applications wanting to work with both real-time and historical data combined by using only Kafka.

 > Aside: In this context, "signal" means supersymmetric particles were produced, and "background" means no supersymmetry was observed.

 ## Instructions